Hammad68/04_express_33922745/README.md

 ## Technologies Used

 - HTML – for structuring static web content (served via routes).
-- CSS – (optional) to style HTML pages if added in /public.
 - Node.js – JavaScript runtime for building the server.
 - Express.js – to manage routes and handle HTTP requests.
+- Router module - to break down application into smaller manageable chunks
 - Path module – to resolve and send HTML files safely.

 ## How to Install and Run Locally